11bus11/book-store1/README.md

     - Connect your account and choose a repository to deploy from.
     - Choose either Automatic or Manual deployment (recommended).
 - Make sure the live site is working.

+The database is on ElephantSQL.
+- Create an account on ElephantSQL.

 ## Credits
 ### Code